M-Sat/Countdown-Quiz-Game/README.md

 4. Use **Undo** to remove the last token or **Clear All** to start over.
 5. Click **SUBMIT SOLUTION** before time runs out.
 6. The computer's analysis panel reveals all solutions after the round.

-> **Rules (faithful to the show):** Each number may only be used once.
-Division must be exact (no fractions).
-Intermediate and final results must be positive integers.

 ### Letters Game
 1. Click **Draw VOWEL** or **Draw CONSONANT** until you have 9 letter tiles.